 Friends bring friends to Jesus.
 Martin Luther once said that "Faith is a living, daring confidence in God's grace, so sure and certain that a man could stake his life on it a thousand times."

-When we experience the grace of God through Jesus Christ and are given an amazing gift of faith.
-It is only natural that we would want to share this relationship with Christ with others.
+When we experience the grace of God through Jesus Christ, we are given the amazing gift of faith.
+It is only natural that we would want to share with other people the nature of our life-giving relationship with Christ.
 Sharing the faith always happens in relationship.
 Friends share the good news with friends.
 Friends bring friends to Jesus.